Noeloikeau/cndy/README.md

 - `conditional_jit`: A decorator that conditionally applies Numba's JIT compilation
 - `dispatcher`: Creates a dispatcher function that selects between multiple functions based on an ID
+- `differential` : Computes derivatives along arbitrary parameters and indices of any function

 ### 2. Node Functions